openMF/mifos-gazelle/README.md

 ```
 ========================================================================
-Thank you for installing Mojaloop, Paymenthub and Fineract using Mojafos
+Thank you for installing Mojaloop, Paymenthub and Fineract using Mifos-gazelle
 ========================================================================